-Feeding ourselves should be one of the least complicated tasks we perform during the day, yet in 2016 food has become one incredibly complicated subject.
+Feeding yourself should be one of the least complicated tasks during the day, but in 2019 food has become one incredibly complicated subject.

 Friend, I believe real food is the answer that our nutritionally-void-grab-at-any-health-fad culture desperately needs.
 We need to return to the days when food was simple, when food came from the ground or the animal that walked the ground.
-Food that was then prepared in home kitchens with lots of love and patience, or purchased from a well-trusted source.
+Food that was then prepared in home kitchens or purchased from a well-trusted source.
 That’s the kind of real food I’m referring to.
 Health fads come and go, but real food transcends generations.

 Since I believe so much in getting back to real food, and I know you believe in that, too, we spend a lot of our time together cooking and making meals, along with diving deeper into the age-old food wisdom of Great-Grandma.
 Last year, we talked about real food sweeteners.
 Last month, we talked about real food flours.
 Today, let’s chat about real food oils and fats.